 Arrow Mixing Products carries a wide variety of industrial mixers with a lot of options, and selecting the right mixer for your application may seem like a daunting task.
 However, by asking a few questions about your application, it’s easy to find the right direction to head in.
 It starts by understanding what it is you’re mixing, and the properties of that material.

 Is there a risk of explosion with the product you’re mixing?

 If you are working with any material that contains volatile chemicals, solvents, lacquers, or other flammable materials, you’ll want to invest in an air mixer.
 Air mixers use compressed air to power the propeller, so you don’t have any risk of ignition due to an electrical spark.
 To learn more about selecting an air mixer, visit the Air Mixer Buyers Guide Page.

 If you’re not working with a flammable material, an electric mixer is right for you.
 Our light duty and heavy duty electric mixers each have a completely enclosed non-ventilated motor to keep dust and fumes out, resulting in a longer service life.
 Electric drum stirrers allow for easy regulation of the mixing speed and all models include overload protection and an enclosed control box that guard components from splashes or spills.
-This guide will show you what to look for when selecting an electric mixer.
+This guide will show you what to look for when selecting an industrial electric mixer or electric whisk.

 What are the properties of the material you’re mixing?